 People with this condition also have more copies than usual of a DNA segment known as CGG.
 In most people, this segment repeats five to 40 times.
 In people with fragile X, it repeats more than 200 times.
 The more times this DNA segment repeats, the more serious the symptoms are.

-A mother with the FMR1 gene change has a 50% chance of passing it to any of her children.
-A father can only pass it to his daughters.
+A mother with the FMR1 gene change has a 50% chance of passing it to any of their children.
+A father can only pass it to daughters.

 Boys are more likely to have fragile X than girls, and they have more severe symptoms.
 This is because girls have two copies of the X chromosome.
 Even if one X chromosome has the gene change, the other copy can be fine.
 Boys have one X and one Y chromosome.
 If the X chromosome has the gene change, they will have symptoms of fragile X syndrome.

 Some people inherit the fragile X gene without having symptoms.
 They are called carriers.
 Carriers can pass the gene change to their children.